kabiraj404/kabiraj404.github.io/_posts/2024-07-10-fokadPoetry.md

 ![_config.yml]({{ site.baseurl }}/images/she2.jpg)
 (This beautiful bird was trying to lay eggs in a small bush in front of my apartment)
+<i> Note: I wrote it for an online poetry forum, but later I got lazy </i>